Ebola outbreak reaches Senegal, riots break out in Guinea

 FINANCIAL SUPPORT

-Soldiers opened fire on angry West Point residents last week when the quarantine was imposed, following an attack days before on a holding center for Ebola victims in the teeming district.
+Soldiers opened fire on angry West Point residents last week when the quarantine was imposed, following an attack days before on a holding centre for Ebola victims in the teeming district.

 The WHO, on Thursday, unveiled a $490 million road map to bring the outbreak under control over the next nine months.